 Professor Wang is currently Vice President of the Chinese Association for Language and Semiotic Studies, the Chinese Association of Australian Studies in China, and the Chinese Association for Studies in World Literatures Written in English.
 And he was also the founding editor of the international English language journal Language and Semiotic Studies (2015-16).

 Yanni Liu is the Project Officer/Executive Assistant at the Australia-China Institute for Arts and Culture.
 She holds a Master of Museums and Collections from the Australian National University and Bachelor of Art history in the China Academy of Art.
 She has had extensive experience working in cultural institutions, including the Aurora Museum in Shanghai and in the last few years at the National Dino Museum in Canberra.

-Project Officer/Executive Assistant (On Leave)
+Project Officer/Executive Assistant (Part-time)